lgreco/cdp/docs/source/COMP460/detailedOutline.rst

 * Week 13: Neural Networks

+The graduate course (COMP 460) comprises a review/refresh part and an advanced part.
+In the review part, we combine topics as follows:

+- Week 1: units 1 and 3
+- Week 2: units 2 and 4
+- Week 3: units 5, 7, 7, and 10
+- Week 4: unit 8, by itself
+- Week 5: unit 9, by itself
+- Week 6: unit 11, by itself

+Depending on everyone's background and prior experience in the graduate class, we could condense the review part even more.
+Then, for the last part of the term (weeks 6-12) we focus on advanced and special topics, including

+- Artificial neural networks
+- Large language models
+- Signal processing
+- Quantum computing
+- Cryptography
+- Hypergraphs
+- Complexity spaces
+- Numerical methods, etc.

+The precise mix of advanced topics depends on students' preferences and the overall group dynamic of the class.

 **Coding:** You may use any language you wish in the course.
 Classroom examples are written in Python as `Jupyter Notebooks <https://en.wikipedia.org/wiki/Project_Jupyter>`__.
 The preferred platform for these notebooks is Google Colab.